rscode999/stepperfx/README.md

 ## IDE Configuration Instructions
-Use the following settings:
+Use the following directory configuration:
-- Main class: `src/java/stepperfx/Launcher`.
-If not exporting to a JAR, `src/java/stepperfx/MainApplication` also works as the main class.
 - Sources root: `src/java`
 - Resources root: `src/resources`
 - Test Sources root: `src/tests`

+To change the directory configuration in IntelliJ, right-click on a directory, then go to "Mark Directory As".
 These settings are known to work for the IntelliJ IDE.
+I have never used another IDE before.

+The main class is `src/java/stepperfx/Launcher`.
+If not exporting to a JAR, `src/java/stepperfx/MainApplication` also works as the main class.

 ## Contribution Rules